sarah-hs/Color-extraction/README.md

 # color-extraction
-Notebooks of color extraction and model evaluation to use with Rock Classifier App
+Color extraction and model evaluation experiments used to bulid the [Rock Classifier App for iOS](https://github.com/sarah-hs/Rock-Classifer-iOS)